package-operator/package-operator.github.io/content/en/docs/guides/packaging-an-operator.md

 ADD . /package
 ```

-as long as it is placed and built in the same directory that your manifest.yaml file and Kubernetes manifest files are
-in.
 During the loading of the package, Package Operator will recursively go through all folders, therefore we could have
-a file structure // TODO: file structure is not the right phrase, like this:
+a file structure like this:
 ```
 package
 │   manifest.yaml